Path to Half is a report on the true cost of food waste in Victoria and ways to prevent it.

 Our Path to Half report is the first ever Australian perspective on the true cost of food waste.
 The report dives into food waste in Victoria and ways to prevent it.
 This page summarises the report findings.

-The Victorian Government’s Recycling Victoria investment and action plan is committed to:
+The Victorian Government’s circular economy policy, Recycling Victoria: a new economy is committed to:

 The policy aims to use a circular approach by reducing and reusing food waste across the entire food supply chain.